Alex is a Civil Engineering Technology student who has personal finance and frugal living down to a science.

 Option #3: Roll the Dice!

-This method doesn't follow any particular pattern and adds more spontaneity and fun to the savings plan.
+This method doesn't follow any particular pattern and adds more spontaneity and fun to your savings plan.
 This is actually how I do it!
 I use an app called "Pretty Random" by Steven Burnett, I set the range up to 52 and I roll the dice to get my deposit for that week.

 Why Choose to "Roll the Dice"?